The HERMES Recoil Detector: Detector Performance

 \subsubsection{Efficiency of the SSD}

 The efficiency of the SSD is extracted for hits, clusters and spacepoints.
-For the inner SSD sensors the tracks reconstructed from the outer SSD and the SFT are extrapolated to the inner layers, whereas for the outer SSD layer the predicted hit coordinates are the interpolation of the track with the outer layer.
-In both cases the measured position of the beam line is used as an additional constraint in the reconstruction.
+In the case of the inner (outer) sensors the hit predictions are obtained from an interpolation of the tracks reconstructed from the hits in the outer (inner) SSD and inner SFT, and the beam constraint to the layer under study.
 Figure~\ref{fig:ssd_efficiencies} shows the cluster efficiency for both p- and n-sides of one inner and one outer sensor for two $\log_{10}(\beta\gamma)$ ranges.
 The solid markers for which $\log_{10}(\beta\gamma) < -0.1$ constitute the bulk of the proton statistics.
 In this region the cluster efficiency for all sensors is above $99\unit{\%}$.
 The panel for the inner p-side efficiency misses data points for low and high strip numbers.
 The reason for this is the smaller $\phi$~acceptance of the corresponding outer sensor and therefore absence of statistics in these strip regions in the inner sensors.
 For $\log_{10}(\beta\gamma) > -0.1$, which corresponds to protons with momenta above $800\unit{MeV}$ and most of the pion statistics, the cluster efficiency is lower.
 The results shown in figure~\ref{fig:ssd_efficiencies} represent sensors with rather high cluster efficiencies for pions.
 Due to the fact that the hardware threshold was set to $50\unit{\%}$ of the most probable energy deposit of a MIP, the cluster efficiency is strongly affected by small variations in the gain and linearities of the high-gain readout channel.
 For some sensors the MIP efficiency was as low as $30\unit{\%}$.
 The lower left panel of figure~\ref{fig:ssd_efficiencies} also shows a drop in efficiency for both $\log_{10}(\beta\gamma)$ ranges at around strip~80.
 This is caused by a dead strip with zero efficiency which is smeared over a few strips due to the limited position resolution.